sapmentors/cds-scp-api/examples/CAP/CapMSGraphCdsService.md

 ## Optimize CAP CDS External Service from Microsoft 365 MSGraph Services

-Just like CAP Services, MSGraph Services are based on OData Version 4.
-This means that we can optimize the **msgraph-user-service.js** code, so we can use the OData capabilities.
-If you replace the **msgraph-user-service.js** code with the code you can find [here](./msgraph-user-service.js), the CAP CDS External Service will also supports
+Microsoft Graph Services are, just like CAP Services, based on OData Version 4.
+So, we can optimize the **msgraph-user-service.js** code by adding these OData features.
+If you replace the **msgraph-user-service.js** code with the code you can find [here](./msgraph-user-service.js), the CAP CDS External Service will also support
 - access single entities by specifying the key
 - $filter support
 - $top support